Kevin B. Harrington Award for Excellence in Democracy Education

 The award is given each year to the individual or organization that best informs students and the general public of the value and strength of our form of government through, but not limited to:

 Eligible recipients include lawmakers, legislative staff, chambers or entire legislatures, individuals or organizations.* The recipient is selected by a seven-person committee of legislators, former NCSL presidents and legislative staff.
-The deadline for nominations is May 10, 2013.
-The award will be presented at NCSL's Legislative Summit in August 2013 in Atlanta, Ga.
+The award was presented at NCSL's Legislative Summit August 12, 2013 in Atlanta, Ga.

 Kevin B. Harrington of Salem, Mass., was the founding president of the National Conference of State Legislatures in 1975.
 He was an educator by profession and, as president of the Massachusetts Senate (1971-1978), organized the Legislative Education Office, which is responsible for training for State House interns, the Citizens Legislative Seminar, and the NCSL Legislators Back to School program in Massachusetts.
 He was a leading advocate of civic education and of the role of government in promoting education of its citizens.
 Throughout his career in the Senate and in his public service activities afterward, he was dedicated to improving public understanding of American democracy.
 More